bparanj/crystal/electronics/zettel/capacitor.md

 where R is the circuit's resistance in ohms.

-Would you like me to explain more about how this property is used in practical circuit applications?

 The physical reason for this behavior due to how electric charge moves in a capacitor.

 1. Basic Capacitor Structure: